 - The final bill provides a standard deduction of \$12,000 for single individuals and \$24,000 for joint returns.
-The new standard deduction is indexed for inflation. - By doubling the standard deduction, Congress greatly reduced the value of the mortgage interest and property tax deductions as tax incentives for homeownership.
-Congressional estimates indicate that only 12-13% of filers will now be eligible to claim these deductions by itemizing, meaning there will be no tax differential between renting and owning for almost 90% of taxpayers.
+The new standard deduction is indexed for inflation. - By doubling the standard deduction, Congress has greatly reduced the value of the mortgage interest and property tax deductions as tax incentives for homeownership.
+Congressional estimates indicate that only 5-8% of filers will now be eligible to claim these deductions by itemizing, meaning there will be no tax differential between renting and owning for more than 90% of taxpayers.